Samy Gemayel

 Samy Amine Gemayel (سامي الجميّل, born 3 December 1980) is a Lebanese politician, lawyer and a member of the Lebanese parliament.
 Being elected as party president in 2015, he presently serves as the seventh leader of the Lebanese Kataeb Party which was founded by his grandfather, Pierre Gemayel.
 He is a critic of the Free Patriotic Movement and Hezbollah.
 In his youth, he took part in pro-independence protest movements against the pro-Syrian political parties.
+He has called for the implementation of UN resolution 1559 in Lebanon.

 Early life and education

 Gemayel was born into a prominent Maronite Catholic family in Lebanon on 3 December 1980.
 He is the son of former Lebanese President and former Kataeb Party President Amine Gemayel and his wife Joyce Gemayel.
 His older brother, Pierre, was a Member of Parliament and the Minister of Industry until his assassination on 21 November 2006.
 His grandfather, Pierre Gemayel, founded the Kataeb Party in 1936.
 Gemayel is also the nephew of the assassinated former President-elect Bachir Gemayel. assassinated on 14 September 1982, 20 days after his election as president of the republic.

 In 2016, Gemayel married Karine Tadmori in Bikfaya.
-They have two daughters, Joyce and Kamy.
+They have two daughters, Joyce and Kamy, and are currently expecting a third child.

-Gemayel holds a B.A in law (2003) and a M.A in public law (2005) from the Saint Joseph University in Beirut.
+Gemayel holds a B.A. in law (2003) and a M.A. in public law (2005) from the Saint Joseph University in Beirut.
 He also holds two certificates in leadership training from Harvard University.